drtomiks/UpperCaseTableNames/README.md

 names and references were all in back ticks, so the script simply uppercases anything it finds in back ticks using regex.

-I’ve inclueded a sample input file.
+I’ve included a sample input file inputfile_sql.txt.
+Rename it to inputfile.sql.

 Feel free to use this script any way you like.